microsoft/python-sample-vscode-django-tutorial/README.md

 # Known issues

-- CSS is lost when debug == false: the workaround is to include an added script at the end of dockerfile.txt.
+- CSS is lost if you set `DEBUG=False` in settings.py; the workaround is to include an added script at the end of dockerfile.txt to serve static file differently.
 See [Issue 13](https://github.com/Microsoft/python-sample-vscode-django-tutorial/issues/13) for details.

 # Contributing